amagnasco/xwpe/README.md

 ## Use ##

-See INSTALL for how to compile and install.
-In short get to the main project directory and execute:
+See INSTALL for generic instructions on compile and install.
+This README is tailored to our project and how we work.
+Get to the main project directory and execute:

+    `autoreconf -iv`
+    `mkdir build # if necessary`
-`mkdir build`
+    `cd build`

-and from build subdirectory run:

     `../configure `
-	OR `../configure CFLAGS="-g -O0"` if you want to debug `make`
-[optional: `make check`]
+    `make`
     `sudo make install`

 From then on xwpe/xwe/wpe/we will be installed in /usr/local/bin.
 If you don't have X11, only wpe/we will be installed.

+Should you want to check the result, do a `make check`.

 REMARK:

-Always compile from a separate build directory to prevent cluttering the source directory.
-However, should you have used `./configure` from the project root first, then when switching to a build directory, do a `make distclean` first, to remove all cached files.
+* Always compile from a separate build directory to prevent cluttering the source directory.
+Should you have used `./configure` from the project root first, then do a `make distclean` first, to remove cached files.
+Then follow the above instructions.

 ## Development ##

 if you want to develop and use debugging do:

-`./configure CFLAGS="-g -O0"
+    `../configure CFLAGS="-g -O0"`

+from the build directory in stead of `../configure`

+## PDF ##

+If you want this file or any other markdown file (.md files) in PDF, then you could use the tool `pandoc`.
+In its simplest form do:

+    `pandoc -o README.pdf README.md`.

 ## Copyright ##